safe-global/safe-core-sdk/packages/safe-core-sdk/README.md

   const safeTransaction = await safeSdk.createTransaction({ safeTransactionData, options })
   ```

-  In addition, the optional `callsOnly` parameter, that is false by default, allows to force the use of the `MultiSendCallOnly` instead of the `MultiSend` contract when sending a batch transaction:
+  In addition, the optional `callsOnly` parameter, which is `false` by default, allows to force the use of the `MultiSendCallOnly` instead of the `MultiSend` contract when sending a batch transaction:

   ```js
   const callsOnly = true